Cardiomyopathy

 Cardiac catheterization

 Cardiac catheterization is a medical procedure used to diagnose and treat some heart conditions.
-During cardiac catheterization, a long, thin, flexible tube called a catheter is put into a blood vessel in your arm, groin or upper thigh, or neck.
-The catheter is then threaded to your heart.
+The procedure uses a long, thin, flexible tube called a catheter.
+A provider puts the tube into a blood vessel in your arm, groin, or upper thigh.
+Then they thread the tube to your heart.

 Coronary angiography

-Coronary angiography is a procedure that uses contrast dye, usually containing iodine, and X-ray pictures to detect blockages in the coronary arteries that are caused by plaque buildup.
-Blockages prevent your heart from getting oxygen and important nutrients.
+Coronary angiography uses contrast dye and X-ray pictures to detect blockages in the coronary arteries that are caused by plaque buildup.
+Your provider may order this test to see if cardiomyopathy was caused by coronary heart disease.

 Last updated on